nicehash/NiceHashMiner-Archived/README.md

 # <a name="references"></a> References

-- For CPU mining our tpruvot's forked cpuminer has been used from here: https://github.com/nicehash/cpuminer-multi (compiled with MingW64).
+- For CPU mining our joblo's forked cpuminer-opt has been used from here: https://github.com/nicehash/cpuminer-opt (compiled with MingW64).
+- For NVIDIA 2.1, 3.x, 5.x and 6.x cryptonight mining our tsiv's forked ccminer-cryptonight has been used from here: https://github.com/nicehash/ccminer-cryptonight
 - For NVIDIA 5.x and 6.x cards, sp's fork of ccminer has been used from here: https://github.com/sp-hash/ccminer.
 - For NVIDIA 2.1 and 3.x (older cards), tpruvot's fork of ccminer has been used from here: https://github.com/tpruvot/ccminer.
 - Special Decred ccminer forked from tpruvot's ccminer has been used from here: https://github.com/nicehash/ccminer-tpruvot.